 Chief Executive Officer, Asia and Japan, Aetos Capital

-Kelley founded Aetos Capital’s real estate business.
-He is also Managing Director of Aetos Capital, and Chief Executive Officer of Aetos Capital Real Estate and each of its funds.
-Previously, Kelley was a Managing Director at Morgan Stanley for 14 years where he led a number of global real estate transactions within its real estate investment banking group.
-He was also a member of the Investment Committees for Morgan Stanley Real Estate Fund (“MSREF”) I, II and III, and the Morgan Stanley Real Estate Special Situations Fund.
+Scott Kelley founded Aetos Capital’s real estate business.
+He is also managing director of Aetos Capital, and CEO of Aetos Capital Real Estate and each of its funds.
+Previously, Kelley was a managing director at Morgan Stanley for 14 years, where he led a number of global real estate transactions within its real estate investment banking group.
+He was also a member of the investment committees for Morgan Stanley Real Estate Fund (MSREF) I, II, and III, and the Morgan Stanley Real Estate Special Situations Fund.

-Kelley is a member of the Real Estate Roundtable, McIntire School of Commerce Advisory Board, Pension Real Estate Association and Urban Land Institute.
-He is a former director of the National Multi-Family Housing Council and the National Association of Real Estate Investment Trusts.
+Kelley is a member of the Real Estate Roundtable, the advisory board of the McIntire School of Commerce, the Pension Real Estate Association, and the Urban Land Institute.
+He is a former director of the National Multi Housing Council and the National Association of Real Estate Investment Trusts.